chenyurong22/OpenDALI_EVG/README.md

 **Design goals:**
 - **Ultra-low standby (~30 mW):** When LEDs are off, the triac disconnects the external PSU entirely from mains — eliminating its standby consumption.
 The Controller remains fully operational, powered solely from the DALI bus (< 2 mA).
-- **Modular architecture:** The Controller is a standalone unit handling all DALI communication and signal generation.
+- **Modular architecture:** The Controller is a standalone unit handling all communication and signal generation.
 LoadBoards are interchangeable and connect via a standardized FFC interface — swap them to match different power classes without changing the Controller.

 ### Simulations